Serving all people by providing personalized health and wellness through exemplary care, education and research.

 I need information about...

-There are various treatment choices for melanoma.
-Which one may work best for you?
-It depends on a number of factors.
-These include the size, location, and stage of your melanoma.
+Melanoma can be treated in various ways.
+Which treatment may work best for you?
+It depends on a number of things.
+These include the size, place, and stage of your melanoma.
 Factors also include your age, overall health, and what side effects you’ll find acceptable.

-The doctor is the best person to answer your questions.
-He or she can tell you what your treatment choices are, how successful they’re expected to be, and what the risks and side effects are.
-Your doctor may advise a specific treatment.
+Your healthcare provider is the best person to answer your questions.
+He or she can tell you what your treatment choices are, how successful they are expected to be, and what the risks and side effects are.
+Your provider may advise a specific treatment.
 Or he or she may offer more than one, and ask you to decide which one you’d like to use.
 It can be hard to make this decision.
 It is important to take the time you need to make the best decision.

 Treatments for melanoma are local or systemic: